AndreaJens/rakugaki-rumble/README.md

 * ONLINE MULTIPLAYER IS STILL EXPERIMENTAL!
 Watch out, there might be one-sided rollbacks!
 * it works via direct IP connection -> use Radmin VPN or Hamachi for the best results
 * Auto Button Masher is a DEBUG setting that will replace a player with a randomly mashing CPU opponent - DON'T use it online unless you are heavy on trolling
+* VS CPU works ONLY against Naomi, currently, and the CPU is relatively DUMB